 - Stock up on fresh lemons (not bottled lemon juice) for your water if you’re used to drinking juice and other things.
 Just add a slice or wedge to your glass or bottle and you’ll be good to go.

 - Oatmeal is a good catch-all dish.
 You can make it sweet or savory.
 I sometimes cook mine in unsweetened apple juice to add flavor right off the bat then mix in fresh fruit, cinnamon, nuts and other spices.
+Here are a ton of oatmeal recipes in every shape and form.

-- Let your friends and family know about diet change…and expect to have to remind them a couple of times, haha!
+- Let your friends and family know about this change…and expect to have to remind them a couple of times, haha!
 There’s no need to make a PSA but you’ll want people to understand why you’re turning down certain foods or outings.

 - Ease back into your regular diet.
 At the end of the fast, you might want to continue it (slightly likely), incorporate more plant-based foods on the regular (likely), or dive headfirst into a margarita and queso (highly likely).
 Try to go easy on your body.
 Just as it might have been a shock to your system in the beginning, there will probably also be an adjustment period at the end.
 I had this plus turkey bacon, cheese eggs, and OJ for breakfast the day after my first fast and, while I felt fine, I have friends who totally gorged themselves the first moment they could and felt sick.